JoshuaEstes/pms/docs/plugins/plugin_templates_for_docs.md

 | --- | --- | --- |
 | `PMS_EXAMPLE` | `1` | |

+Please reference documentation on [Environment Variables](/pms/env-vars.html) to learn how to use these.

 # Aliases

 | Alias | Command | Description |